jrui/Gerador-Open-GL/README.md

 # Gerador-Open-GL
 Primeiro trabalho pratico de Computação Gráfica em c++ (Open GL)

-This is the assignment for Computer Graphics course, this is a simulator, in this case we had to represent the solar sistem.
-The progress describes the fases that the team faced.
+This is the assignment for Computer Graphics course, this is a simulator, in this case we had to represent the solar system.
+The progress describes the project fases that the team faced.
 These were imposed by specific deadlines.